Russians in the Hockey Hall of Fame

 There are only five Russian (Soviet) hockey players and one coach in the Hall of Fame.

-Anatoly Tarasov (December 10, 1918, Moscow – June 23, 1995, Moscow) was a Soviet hockey player, football player and coach, Honored Master of Sports, Honored trainer of the USSR, WWII veteran, founder of the youth tournament Golden Puck, author of books on sports.
+Anatoly Tarasov (December 10, 1918, Moscow – June 23, 1995, Moscow) was a Soviet hockey player, football player and coach.
+By the way, he was Honored Master of Sports, Honored trainer of the USSR, WWII veteran, founder of the youth tournament Golden Puck, author of books on sports.
 According to the Encyclopedia Britannica, Tarasov is the “father of Russian hockey”, who made the USSR “a dominant force in international competitions”.
 Together with Arkady Chernyshev Anatoly set unbeaten record – for 9 consecutive years (1963-1971) Soviet national hockey team under their leadership became the champion in all international tournaments.
 Figure skating coach Tatiana Tarasova is his daughter.

-Tarasov was inducted in the Hall of fame in 1974.
+Tarasov was inducted into the Hall of fame in 1974.

-Vladislav Tretiak (April 25, 1952, Moscow region) is an outstanding Soviet hockey player, goalkeeper, coach, Deputy of the State Duma, president of the Russian Hockey Federation.
+Vladislav Tretiak (April 25, 1952, Moscow region) is an outstanding Soviet hockey player, goalkeeper, coach.
+Also he is a Deputy of the State Duma, president of the Russian Hockey Federation.
 From 1969 to 1984, he defended the gates of CSKA and the Soviet Union.
 He had played 482 matches at the Championships of the USSR, 117 matches at the World Championships and Olympic Games, 11 matches at the Canada Cup.

 Tretiak was inducted into the Hall of Fame in 1989.

-Vyacheslav Fetisov (April 20, 1958, Moscow) is a Soviet and Russian hockey player, statesman, Honored Master of Sports of the USSR (1978), Honored coach of Russia (2002), defender of the USSR and Russia, CSKA, New Jersey and Detroit, State Councilor of the Russian Federation of the first class.
+Vyacheslav Fetisov (April 20, 1958, Moscow) is a Soviet and Russian hockey player, statesman, Honored Master of Sports of the USSR (1978), Honored coach of Russia (2002).
+Besides, he is a defender of the USSR and Russia, CSKA, New Jersey and Detroit, State Councilor of the Russian Federation of the first class.

 Fetisov was inducted into the Hall of Fame in 2001.